-- (1) Excludes certain perquisites and other amounts which for any executive officer did not exceed the lesser of \$50,000 or 10% of the total annual salary and bonus for such executive officer. - (2) Bonus includes the amount of cash bonus earned and accrued during the relevant year and paid subsequent to the end of such year. - (3) Awards referenced above represent options to purchase shares of the Company Common Stock. - (4) The amounts shown reflect Company contributions to the executive officer's 401(k) plan account and supplemental life insurance premiums paid by the Company.
-For 1996, they are as set forth in the following table:
+- (1) Excludes certain perquisites and other amounts which for any executive officer did not exceed the lesser of \$50,000 or 10% of the total annual salary and bonus for such executive officer. - (2) Bonus includes the amount of cash bonus earned during the year. - (3) Awards referenced above represent options to purchase shares of the Company Common Stock granted during the relevant year. - (4) Ms. Jayne was hired as the Company's President and Chief Operating Officer on February 2, 1998.
+In August, 1998 she became the Company's CEO and has been Chairperson of the Board of Directors since December, 1998. - (5) The amount of Other Annual Compensation for Ms. Jayne represents commuting and housing allowance.
+The amount for Mr. Bennett represents automobile allowance. - (6) Mr. Arling's employment with the Company was terminated on August 31, 1998 as part of the Company's discontinuation of its North American retail line of business.
+The Company rehired Mr. Arling in September 1998. - (7) Messrs.
+Ames and Bennett became executive officers of the Company in 1998.
+In 1996 and 1997 they served the Company in non-executive capacities.